materiaraiding/materiaraiding-old/_ultimate/dsr.md

 Once players reach the middle, everyone will be assigned **Playstation Tethers**.
 These work slightly different from Phase 1 in that only Doom players can receive circle (which are baited by the furthest away players), and only non-Doom players can receive cross.
 There can also only be one square and one triangle per group.

-The 1st and 4th Doom will stand outside of the the inner circle to bait the circle tethers, and the other Doom players will stand on the relative NW/NE of the middle circle, surrounding Grinnaux.
+The 1st and 4th Doom will stand outside of the inner circle to bait the circle tethers, and the other Doom players will stand on the relative NW/NE of the middle circle, surrounding Grinnaux.
 The non-Doom players should roughly spread to SW/SE and N/S, using eyes to adjust to be opposite your Doom player.

 At this point (if not before), players should be identifying where Thordan and the giant Red eye are as there will shortly be a gaze attack from each of them.